 Since there are many complexities surrounding premises liability and negligent security cases, it is important to consult with one of our experienced premises liability and negligent security lawyers to help you with your case.
 We offer a free case evaluation to review your claims.

-Free consultation with a Chicago-based premises liability and negligent security attorney
+Free consultation with Chicago-based negligent security lawyers

 The premises liability and negligent security liability attorneys at Romanucci & Blandin have proven success in these types of cases.
 If you or a loved one has suffered injury or wrongful death, please contact our office at firstname.lastname@example.org, 312-458-1000 or click here for a free evaluation of your case.
 There is never a fee until you are compensated for your injuries at the end of the case.